 Our trader tax consultations cover a wide variety of topics.

-Trader tax benefits including qualification for trader tax status; Section 475 mark-to-market elections; forex tax treatment and elections; entity strategies; retirement plan strategy; dealing with the IRS or state on tax controversy and much more.
+Trader tax benefits including qualification for trader tax status; Section 475 mark-to-market elections; forex tax treatment and elections; tax treatment on financial products including cryptocurrencies; entity strategies; retirement plan strategy; dealing with the IRS or state on tax controversy; tax planning with the new tax law; and much more.

 Work with an expert

-Don’t sell yourself short with a local CPA, tax attorney or retail tax storefronts, who are probably not experts in trader tax status, related tax rules, and strategies, complex tax treatment for forex, ETFs, options and more, and investment management.
+Don’t sell yourself short with a local CPA, tax attorney or retail tax storefronts, who are probably not experts in trader tax status and Section 475, related tax rules, and strategies, complex tax treatment for forex, ETFs, options, cryptocurrencies and more, and investment management.
 Save yourself a bundle in taxes by consulting directly with the recognized leading CPAs for traders and some of the best-known tax attorneys around.
+We are on top of the new tax law, and its impact on investors, traders and investment management.

 Special issues for traders